informatics-lab/blog/get-involved/get-set-up.md

 1. Let the hard drive encrypt: this will happen automatically when the laptop gets connected to power, and will take around 30 mins.
 	* Don't interrupt this by shutting down or turning off the power
 	* You can check the progress by opening `System Preferences > Security and Privacy > Filevault`
-1. Add your account to the decryption users list in `System Preferences > Security and Privacy > Filevault`
 1. Reboot and login as own user.
 1. Open a terminal and run `git`.
 This will prompt you to install the XCode command line tools.
 1.

-        sudo mkdir -p /opt/boxen
+        sudo mkdir -p /opt/boxen/repo
-        sudo chown ${USER}:staff/opt/boxen
+        sudo chown -R ${USER}:staff /opt
-1. Clone the Lab Boxen repository into
+1. Clone the Lab Boxen repository

-        /opt/boxen/repo
-        git clone git@github.com:met-office-lab/our-boxen.git /opt/boxen/repo
+        git clone https://github.com/met-office-lab/met-office-lab.github.io.git /opt/boxen/repo
-1. Navigate to the Boxen directory and run Boxen to install all manner of goodies
+1. Run Boxen to install all manner of goodies

-        cd /opt/boxen/repo
-        ./script/boxen
+        ./opt/boxen/repo/script/boxen
    This will take up to an hour so hold tight

+Following this other things to install/set up:

+###Slack

+1. install from the appstore native application
+1. join the group `met-office-lab`

+###Calendars

+1. enable the calendars feature within your google profile
+1. ask Niall for an invite to the calendar

+###Git

+Set up your Git credentials by doing

+    git config --global user.name "<your name>"
+    git config --global user.email "<your email>"